-Some people call the P&L statement an Operating Statement, or the Income Statement.
-Income/Outgo statement might be more descriptive because the P&L shows you where your money is going day by day.
+Some people call the P&L statement an operating statement, or the income statement.
+But ‘income/outgo statement’ might be more descriptive, because the P&L statement shows you where your money is going day by day.

-When you make a sale (revenue), you must deduct three things: the cost of what you sold, your business expenses (operating expenses) and your interest charges and taxes.
-Whatever is left is yours, plus or minus.
+When you make a sale (earning revenue), you must deduct three things: the cost of what you sold, your business expenses (operating expenses), and your interest charges and taxes.
+The amount remaining is yours to use to expand your business.

-Remember: revenues do not equal profits.
+Remember, revenues are different from profits.
 Some people think revenues are theirs to play with, but that’s not quite the case.
-Unfortunately, you can’t keep it all.
-That’s the point of it being a Profit AND Loss statement, to give you better insight into what is hovering below the surface and to avoid surprises later.
+That’s where creating a profit and loss statement comes in handy, as it gives you better insight into what’s hovering below the surface and helps you prepare for potential surprises.

-- Gross Profit = money from which you’ll pay your operating expenses.
+- Gross profit (money from which you pay your operating expenses)

-Whether you sell anything or not, there are expenses you have to pay.
-Your rent, phone, heat, parking, gas, advertising are examples of the usual costs of operating your business.
-These costs are deducted from your Gross Profit to leave you with an Operating Profit.
+Whether you sell anything or not, there are operating expenses you have to pay.
+Your rent, phone, heat, parking, gas, and advertising are examples of the usual costs of operating your business.
+Deduct these costs, plus taxes, from your gross profit.

-When you show profits at the end of the period, you have choices: buy equipment?
-Pay off loans?
-Take dividends?
-Or keep the cash on hand for later?
-If it’s a loss, you will want to sharpen your planning pencil for the period ahead.
+When you show profits at the end of the period, you have choices: should you buy equipment, pay off loans, take dividends, or keep the cash on hand for later?
+If it’s a loss, you’ll want to sharpen your planning pencil for the period ahead.

-Either way, your profit or loss for the period is then represented on the Balance Sheet, which shows your cumulative score to date.
-That score represents how much would be left today if you paid off everything you owe with everything you own.
-What’s left, the balance, is your ownership, your equity, your profit or loss so far.
+Either way, your profit or loss for the period appears on the balance sheet, which shows your cumulative score to date.
+That score represents how much cash remains today if you paid off everything you owe with everything you own.
+What’s left, the balance, is your ownership, your equity, and your profit or loss so far.